sQu1rr/wenet/README.md

 while (true) host.service(1);
 ```

-**Be aware**: Peer is potentially invalidated on each call to host.service()
-and is not guaranteed to exist thus should not be saved inbetween host.service()
-calls.

 ## User management

 The idea was to separate the concerns thus peer has getId() method which returns
-its size_t(memory_location) which is unique for every pear.
+its size_t(memory_location) which is unique for every peer.
 The idea is that
 the peer can be saved then in an array or unordered map and accessed via ID on
 receive and disconnect events.
 Callback lambdas can catch values which is quite
 helpful in this case.